-Clinical interests: Orthopaedic Surgery, Arthroscopy and arthroplasty, Growth Problems, Arthritis, Bunions, Carpal ...
+Clinical interests: Sports Health, Osteoporosis, Growth Problems, Arthroscopic Surgery, Arthroplasty, Carpal Tunnel ...
 (Read more)

-Dr. Neil Tayyab is a specialist in spine surgery and orthopedics/orthopedic surgery.
-He works in San Diego, CA, Chula Vista, CA, and La Jolla, CA. He has a special interest in musculoskeletal surgery.
-Dr. Tayyab is an in-network provider for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Blue Shield.
-After completing medical school at the University of Illinois College of Medicine at Chicago, he performed his residency at a hospital affiliated with the University of Illinois at Chicago.
-He speaks Spanish.
-Dr. Tayyab's hospital/clinic affiliations include Scripps Memorial Hospital La Jolla and Scripps Mercy Hospital.
-New patients are welcome to contact his office for an appointment.
+Dr. Neil Tayyab's specialties are spine surgery and orthopedics/orthopedic surgery.
+His clinical interests encompass musculoskeletal surgery.
+He is in-network for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Blue Shield.
+After completing medical school at the University of Illinois College of Medicine at Chicago, Dr. Tayyab performed his residency at a hospital affiliated with the University of Illinois at Chicago.
+Dr. Tayyab speaks Spanish.
+He is affiliated with Scripps Memorial Hospital La Jolla and Scripps Mercy Hospital.
+He is open to new patients.

 Conditions / Treatments